-Students who are currently enrolled in high school and classified as a senior (and will graduate at the end of the semester of the senior year), may apply for concurrent enrollment and take college level courses for credit while maintaining the status of a high school senior.
+Students who are currently enrolled in high school and classified as a junior or senior, may apply for concurrent enrollment and take college level courses for credit.
 The student must meet the following requirements:

 - Have earned a cumulative 3.0 GPA (on a 4.0 scale) at the time of enrollment; - Submit a letter of recommendation from the high school counselor and/or principal; - Submit a letter of agreement, with parent's signature; - Take no more than 3 credit hours which may be applied toward completing college degree requirements; and - Pay a non-refundable admission fee.